CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Equivalences-and-Path-Algebra.lagda.md

     fro-to x = {!!}
 ```

 The next few are similar.
+Again, you will need to do some pattern
+matching until the goal is solvable by ``refl``.
+If you see yellow
+then Agda is not happy!

 ```
 ℤ≃ℕ⊎ℕ : ℤ ≃ (ℕ ⊎ ℕ)